neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 Realistic mouse maze experiment.
 ```

-There’s a good reason for that.
-It’s hard to train animals to do these experiments and you want an easy way to interpret the results.
-But it does mean that we’re studying animals to try to understand intelligent behaviour, but we’re doing it with tasks that don’t really require any intelligence.
+There's a good reason for that.
+It's hard to train animals to do these experiments and you want an easy way to interpret the results.
+But it does mean that we're studying animals to try to understand intelligent behaviour, but we're doing it with tasks that don't really require any intelligence.

-It’s not clear that this is good enough if we really want to understand intelligence.
+It's not clear that this is good enough if we really want to understand intelligence.

 And the same is true of our models.
 One of the most challenging datasets for biologically realistic spiking neural networks is the [Spiking Heidelberg Digits dataset](#dataset), which is a database with only twenty spoken words to classify {cite:p}`https://doi.org/10.1109/TNNLS.2020.3044364`.